safesoftware/fme-server-iac-templates/AWS/terraform/README.md

 ### Test FME Flow

 Once the deployment is complete it is time to test FME Flow.
 The public URL for the new FME Flow can be found in the overview of the Application Gateway resource.
+Note that it may take at least 10 minutes before FMEFlow can be used after the deployment finishes.
 Follow these steps to test FME Flow:
 1. [Log on to the Web User Interface](https://docs.safe.com/fme/html/FME_Server_Documentation/AdminGuide/Log-on-Get-Started-2-Tier.htm)
 2. [Request and Install a License](https://docs.safe.com/fme/html/FME_Server_Documentation/AdminGuide/Request_and_Install_a_License-2-Tier.htm)
 3. [Run Workspace](https://docs.safe.com/fme/html/FME_Server_Documentation/WebUI/Run-Workspace.htm?)